-The past 10 years (2006-2015) have recorded low numbers of head and neck fatalities (35) compared to when data collection began in 1931 (Table VIII and Figure I).
+The 10 year period 2005-2014 recorded low numbers of head and neck fatalities (31) compared to when data collection began in 1931 (Table VIII and Figure I).
 This is encouraging and supports the success of past efforts to reduce fatalities in football.
 Before a 1976 rule change that eliminated the head as the initial contact point in blocking and tackling, fatalities in football averaged more than 10 a year (Table VIII).
 There have been fewer than 10 head and neck fatalities per year for the past twenty-five years (Cantu & Mueller 2002; Boden et al. 2013).
 Rule changes beginning in the 1976 football season that eliminated the head and face as a primary and initial contact area for blocking and tackling were of utmost importance.
 The original 1976 rule defined spearing as "the intentional use of the helmet (including the face mask) in an attempt to punish an opponent."
 In 2005 "intentional" was dropped from the rule: "spearing is the use of the helmet (including the face mask) in an attempt to punish an opponent".
 A 2006 point of emphasis covered illegal helmet contact and defined spearing, face tackling, and butt blocking.
 Butt blocking, face tackling, and spearing were defined as "Helmet Contact - Illegal" to place more emphasis on risk-minimization concerns (NFHS Football Rules Book 2014).
 Examples of illegal helmet contact that could result in disqualification include illegal helmet contact against an opponent lying on the ground, illegal helmet contact against an opponent held up by other players, and illegal helmet-to-helmet contact against a defenseless opponent.
 In 2014 the NFHS further defined illegal contact to include "targeting" or "an act of taking aim and initiating contact to an opponent above the shoulders with the helmet, forearm, hand, fist, elbow or shoulders."
 (NFHS Football Rules Book 2014, rule 2-20-2, pg.
 31).
 In 2015, spearing was further defined as "an act by any player who initiates contact against an opponent at the shoulders or below with the crown (top portion) of his helmet."
 (NFHS Football Rules Book 2015, rule 2-20-1c, pg.
 31).
-Coaches who are teaching helmet or face to the numbers tackling and blocking are not only breaking the football rules, but are placing their players at risk for permanent paralysis or death.
+Coaches who are teaching helmet or face to the numbers tackling and blocking or who do not correct improper tackling techniques are placing their players at risk for permanent paralysis or death.
+Football officials who do not penalize players for this type of tackling and blocking are placing players at risk.
 This type of tackling and blocking technique was the direct cause of 36 football fatalities and 30 permanent paralysis injuries in 1968.
 Since 1960 most of the direct fatalities have been caused by brain and neck injuries, and in fact since 1990 all but seven of the head and neck deaths have been brain injuries (72).
 Continuing to reduce head and neck injuries in the sport is paramount.